 Following a brief overhaul period at Pearl Harbor, Sculpin departed Hawaii on November 5, 1943.
 Ordered to patrol north of Truk, to intercept and attack Japanese forces leaving Truk to oppose the forthcoming invasion of Tarawa.
 Sculpin and two other submarines were to form a wolf pack to make coordinated attacks on the enemy.
 Captain John P. Cromwell was on board Sculpin to coordinate the wolf pack operations.
 After refueling at Johnston on November 7, Sculpin proceeded to her assigned station, arriving November 16.

-Commander Fred Connaway, decided to surface and give the crew of the doomed vessel a chance for survival.
+Commander Fred Connaway, decided to surface and give the crew a chance for survival.
 With her decks still awash, Sculpin’s gunners manned the deck guns but were no match for the destroyer’s main battery.
 A shell hit the conning tower and killed the bridge watch team, including Commander Connaway, and flying fragments killed the gun crew.
 The senior ship’s officer surviving ordered the submarine to be scuttled.
 Before he opened the vents, Captain Cromwell decided to go down with the submarine, as he possessed vital information concerning the forthcoming assault on the Gilbert Islands and subsequent operations.
 For his actions, Cromwell earned the Medal of Honor posthumously.

 On November 29, 1943 Cromwell was ordered to activate the wolf pack.
 When the submarine failed to acknowledge, the message was repeated 48 hours later.
 Sculpin was presumed lost on December 30, 1943.
 Officially stricken from the Naval Vessel Register on March 25, 1944.
 The submarine earned eight battle stars for her service in WWII and the Philippine Presidential Unit Citation.